rayalan/binary-adages/content/stripe-review.md

 * Ideas can be quickly prototyped and verified.
 * Any concerns or uncertainties can be turned into specific technical questions for Stripe to answer -- and those answers can then be tested to make sure they produce the desired result.

-With many products (including several of Stripe's competitors that I looked at), it was not possible to properly validate the functionality before purchase.
+With many products (including several of Stripe's competitors that I considered), it was not possible to properly validate the functionality before purchase.
 With Stripe, I had vetted the functionality and architecturally designed about 95% of the billing project by the time Stripe was settled on as a vendor.
-Because of good documentation and strong alignment between the documentation and Stripe functionality, that initial design was an accurate high-fidelity design to what ended up being implemented.
+Because of good documentation and strong alignment between the documentation and Stripe functionality, that initial design was an accurate high-fidelity design of what ended up being implemented.

 ### Onboarding / Initial Implementation

-After selecting Stripe, the next big area is the initial implementation and rollout of Stripe.
-In The Billing Project, this work involved everything from accounting audit processes to rolling out a new customer service solution (including training them on it).
+After selecting Stripe, the next big challenge is the initial implementation and rollout of Stripe.
+In The Billing Project, this work involved everything from accounting audit processes to rolling out a new customer service solution (including training the representatives on it).
 The big win here was that, overwhelmingly, Stripe JustWorked.
 The software behaved the same for the sandbox as it did in production.
 It scaled well.
 There weren't weird hiccups.
 When strange circumstances arose, there was a trail of events and logs to understand what happened.

 !!! note "Aside"